 All dirty ewes need to be dagged, as when it warms up and even before that, the Aussie green blowfly will be active early in the season.
-Be aware that when you yard sheep, dirty ewes can spread their dags to their lambs, which can get flystruck too.
-So don’t pack ewes and lambs up too tight in pens, especially over night waiting for the shearer.
+Be aware that when you yard sheep, dirty ewes can spread their dags to their lambs which can get flystruck too.
+So don’t pack ewes and lambs up too tight in pens if they are dirty, especially over night waiting for the shearer.

 Be constantly on the watch for flyblown lambs.
 You’ll see wet oily looking areas on their wool and they are clearly stressed trying to nibble the blown areas.
 They can die a horrible death in only a few days and may never be seen lying under a hedge in the shade.

-Check the length of the wool on all sheep, and if it’s at least100mm long, book the shearer to get it off to hopefully get the best price.
-You make no more money from letting it grow longer as modern processing machinery cannot handle it.
+Check the length of the wool on all sheep, and if it’s at least100 mm long, book the shearer to get it off to hopefully get the best price.
+You cause problems from letting it grow longer as modern processing machinery cannot handle it.

-Before shearing, you will need to remove all dirty and stained wool, along with any contaminated by vegetable matter.
+At shearing, you will need to remove all dirty and stained wool, along with any contaminated by vegetable matter.
 So only send the body wool to the merchant, or better still, let the shearer take it all off your hands.
-Shearers with contracts for large flocks do not dag sheep as it’s a health hazard, but they may agree to dag any small numbers of ewes for you.
+In large flocks shearers do not dag sheep as it’s a health hazard, but they may agree to dag any small numbers of sheep for you.
 You need to check this.

-For the past weeks, the saleyards are overflowing with 4-day-old and spring-born ‘feeder’ calves, and there’s always plenty of demand by rearers who assume that money can be made.
-Don’t be fooled as this is not always true, as few do a full budget including their own labour costs before they start off – especially first-time rearers.
-Decide if you are happy to work for nothing or treat the exercise as a hobby.
-So often any profit from an exercise can be killed by a problems like scours and deaths, which are common.
+The saleyards are overflowing with 4-day-old and spring-born ‘feeder’ calves, and there’s always plenty of demand by both old and new rearers.
+But don’t be fooled that it’s profitable as this is not always true, as few do a full budget including their own labour costs before they start off – especially first-time rearers.
+Decide if it’s a commercial enterprise or treat the exercise as a hobby.
+So often profits can be killed by a problems like scours and deaths, which are common.
 Even vets’ bills can ruin the job with around $100 for a visit before treatment costs.

-The early calves are always expensive and if you do the costings.
-The cheaper calves are plentiful by the end of the month.
-If you want good beef animals to grow on, it’s often cheaper to buy weaners that somebody else has reared, and which at the main dairy weaner sales are sold on a weight basis.
+The early calves are always expensive and the cheaper calves are plentiful by the end of the month.
+If you want really good beef animals to grow on, consider buying weaners that somebody else has reared, and which at the main dairy weaner sales are sold on a weight basis.
 So you can do a good estimate of what can be made from them on $/kg when sold.